Financial Samurai

 If you are a real estate reporter who has been renting his/her rental for the past several years, it’s hard to know what’s really going on compared to the landlord that’s in the weeds, speaking to dozens of prospective tenants and testing out different price points in the market.

-So What Does The Future Hold?
+So What Does The Future Hold So We Can Get Rich?

 It’s nice to make a 155% – 175% return on a $248,000 down payment in 2.5 years based on a prediction.
 That’s $384,400 – $434,000 of equity that can be extracted to have one bender of a time in Vegas!
 Why even bother working with those type of gains?

-The large supply of new condominiums in the SOMA/downtown district is putting downward pressure on the luxury market ($2M+).
-Eventually, the price weakness will work its way down.
 Potential buyers should not be in a rush to buy anything.
 Instead, be patient and wait to buy before the thousands of Uber and Airbnb employees get liquid through an IPO likely at the end of 2017 or 2018.
+So many techies will get rich.
+And so will you if you buy real estate at the rich time.

 I am certain that six months after their respective IPO lockups, thousands of employees will sell their RSUs and options and convert their funny money into real estate.
 They will reignite the property market.
 Why do I believe this?
 No, I haven’t gone to the year 2018, I’ve simply talked to hundreds of private company employees who all are itching to buy real assets.